 Changes selected for review should not be administrative (e.g., typographical corrections).
 Licensees may develop alternative methods for meeting the planning standards and these should be considered for adequacy, however these alternative methods should have been approved by the NRC prior to implementation.

-Screen all emergency plan and select a sample of to perform an in-depth review using Figure 2 as a reference.
+Screen all 10 CFR 50.54(q)(5) emergency plan change summary submittals and select a sample of changes to perform an in-depth review of the supporting documentation using Figure 2 as a reference.
+The sample should consist of:

 Emergency plan changes implementing risk significant planning standards should be given priority for review.

-Lower tier documents which contain emergency plan commitments removed from the emergency plan, but must be maintained
+Lower tier documents which contain emergency plan commitments removed from the emergency plan, but must be maintained in accordance with

 10 CFR 50.54(q) change process.
-These lower tier documents shall be administratively tracked by the licensee to ensure lan integrity and must be available for NRC inspection.
+These lower tier documents shall be administratively tracked by the licensee to ensure the emergency plan integrity and must be available for NRC inspection.

+03.03 Review 10 CFR 50.54(q) emergency plan change process and practice.

+Verify individuals responsible for performing the screenings and evaluation understand the intent and procedure steps (i.e., reviews are to be performed against the last emergency plan with an SER).

+Verify screenings and evaluations contain a level of detail appropriate to support the change (i.e., does the screening block for a given planning standard describe more than just “yes” or “no”).

+Review licensee 10 CFR 50.54(q)(3) violations since the last inspection to determine if the violation could or should have been prevented by an appropriate and accurate screening or evaluation and if so has the licensee taken action to correct the issue.

 71114.04-04 RESOURCE ESTIMATE